Josedzzz/competitive-programming/README.md

 - **Tournament Directories**: Each tournament has its own directory named after the tournament (e.g., `Tournament1`, `Tournament2`, etc.).
 - **PDF Files**: Inside each tournament folder, you'll find a `problems.pdf` file that contains the problems presented during the tournament.
 - **C++ Solution Files**: Each solution is provided in its own `.cpp` file.
 These files contain the code written to solve the respective problems.
+- **Leetcode Directories**: Inside you will find solutions for Leetcode problems

 ## How to Use This Repository